 I enjoyed your recent article about power colors.
 I am Hispanic and wonder whether there is more specific advice about my darker skin tone.
 Also, I am sure that there are few African American readers who would like to know what to wear for their skin tones.
 After all, not all of us are blond haired and blue eyed.
+Thanks for your help.

 Your question is justified and I am sorry that I didn’t include more information about your skin type into the ‘power color’ equation.
 Wearing the right colors enhances your skin tone, makes you look younger and healthier, brightens your hair and eyes and makes you look more stylish.

 To get to the root of which clothing colors are your ‘power colors,’ you need to understand what your real natural coloring is, as we often change our hair and even eye color these days.
 It is sometimes best to go back in time.
 What was your hair color as a pre-teen?
 Remember that time in life before your hair colorist became your best friend?